Registered partnership

 What do I need?

-- valid proof of identity for you and your partner
+- valid identification for you and your partner

 Location

-If you wish to register the partnership at your own location, you must have permission from the owner or manager.
-To obtain this permission, you will need a completed and signed agreement form.
+If you wish to register your partnership at a location of your choice, you must obtain permission from the owner or manager.
+To obtain this permission, you will need a completed and signed consent form.

 Additional information

-- If you want to convert your registered partnership into a marriage, ask the municipality for a 'certificate of conversion'.
+- If you wish to convert your registered partnership into a marriage, you must request a "certificate of conversion" from the municipality.

-- Do you both live outside the Netherlands and does at least one of you have Dutch nationality?
-Then you must report this to the municipality of The Hague.
+- Do you both live outside the Netherlands, and does at least one of you have Dutch citizenship?
+If so, you must file the report with the municipality of The Hague.

-- A foreign partnership will not be recognized if you or your partner is under the age of eighteen.
+- A domestic partnership is not recognized if you or your partner is under the age of 18.

 - You cannot be forced into a registered partnership.

 - Are you under guardianship?
-Then you need permission from the guardian or district court judge.
+If so, you need permission from your guardian or the subdistrict court.

-If you do not meet the conditions, the Minister of Justice and Security may still grant permission.
-For example, if you are brother and sister by adoption.
+If you do not meet the Requirements, the Minister of Justice and Security may still grant permission.
+For example, if you are siblings by adoption.
 This is called a marriage dispensation.

-There are countries that do not recognize registered partnerships.
-This may have consequences if, for example, you want to live in another country.
+Some countries do not recognize registered partnerships.
+This could have consequences if, for example, you plan to move to another country.
 Check with the embassy to see if this applies to you.

 Agreements with the municipality

 If you enter into a registered partnership, you can make arrangements with the municipality regarding the registration of your partnership.
-For example, you can decide where you want to register, as well as the date and time.
-You can also make arrangements regarding the ceremony itself.
+For example, you can discuss the location where you would like to register, as well as the date and time.
+You can also make arrangements regarding the format of the ceremony.

-Would you like to register your partnership free of charge?
+Would you like to register your partnership for free?
 You can do so on Wednesdays from 9:00 to 9:30 a.m.
-You must always make an appointment for this.
+You must always Make an appointment to do so.